Ariel-Perez/excel-sheet-merger/README.md

 ```

 If there are more fixed columns on your sheets, you would add them after SSN on the array so as not to have the data repeated on your output file.

+The output file will concatenate all columns from your sheets which are not in the 'fixed_column' section.
+To be able to easily tell them apart, it will prepend the sheet's number on each column.